 Creating accessible webpages and documents

 Accessibility is about making sure web content can be used by as many people as possible.
-It doesn't just help users with specific needs.
-Making things accessible benefits our entire audience by helping them read our content quickly and get all the information they need.
+It does not only help users with specific needs; making things accessible benefits our entire audience by helping them read our content quickly and get all the information they need.

 At least 1 in 5 people in the UK have a long-term illness, impairment or disability.
 This includes people with: